 Goopy wants to remind parents that goop is not poop.
 Goop is zestful.
 It might take a while to clear goop trails from goopy goo haunted homes.
 Who would banish this source of merriment?

 Tasks and duties left behind by ghosts may promote self-control.
 The study of ghosts takes discipline.
 It requires caution.
 People, who report seeing ghosts, may meet with laughter.

 Science and technology are not lost on ghosts.
 Like data in a computer, ghosts may appear and disappear.
 They also may return when they are wanted, needed and can help others.

 Ghosts may encourage the development of inner abilities.
 They understand the difference between fear and fun.
 They help people separate myth and dreams from reality.

 Like angels, ghosts may be all soul.
 Ghosts may feel no physical pain or sorrow.
 Goopy is a formative example.
 Ghosts may enter the quiet reach of human awareness.

-Ghosts may be aware of mindful thought.
-An upset, confused feeling may be ghostly warning.
+Ghosts may produce mindful thought.
+An upset, confused mental state may come as ghostly warning.
 They may sense Carbon Monoxide Poisoning.
 When the alarm system fails, ghosts may step in.

 Ghosts may celebrate all of life, forever.
 Children should be taught not to fear ghosts.
 Goopy's wise and kind morals inspire young ones in new ways.